The Ultimate Guide to Wooden Pallets

 Types of Pallets

-There are a multitude of pallets varieties available.
+There is a multitude of pallets varieties available.
 Both material and size play an important part in transporting your goods safely, so it’s important to make the correct decision here.

 Stringer Pallets and Block Pallets

-Block pallets are also known as four way pallets.
-These are stronger than the two way pallet alternative, and constructed by using parallel and perpendicular stringers.
-The additional stringer boards therefore require more timber in their construction, meaning these are a more durable alternative than two way stringer pallets.
+Block pallets are also known as four-way pallets.
+These are stronger than the two-way pallet alternative and are constructed by using parallel and perpendicular stringers.
+The additional stringer boards, therefore, require more timber in their construction, meaning these are a more durable alternative than two-way stringer pallets.

 An array of different standard sizes of pallets are available in order to meet your requirements.